5 Showing the Right Numbers with ggplot() Data Transformations

 install.packages("ggh4x")

 The function we want to use is called facet_grid2().
-What I like about this function is that it permits freeing up the axis scales, an option that the original facet_grid() doesn’t allow.
+What I like about this function is that it permits freeing up the axis scales, just like with facet_wrap(), which is an option that the original facet_grid() doesn’t allow.

-Using this function, let’s facet both by census region and whether or not the majority of people in a country voted for Trump or Clinton in the 2018 U.S. Presidential election:
+Using this function, let’s facet both by census region and whether or not the majority of people in a county voted for Trump or Clinton in the 2016 US Presidential election.
+As we do so, we’ll drop the state-level smoothed regression lines to better highlight the overall trend by region and election outcome.

 library(ggh4x)